alyssadata/Alyssa-Solen_AI-Foundations_Origin-Continuum_Source-MAPv1/00_current-state-marker.md

 Alyssa AI and related application structures should demonstrate the framework through continuity, provenance, non-drift, source return, governed AI interaction, operator support, and contact-aware evaluation.

 The first application layer should remain narrow, clear, and framework-native.

+## Application Wedge Standard

+An application is aligned with AI Foundations only if it demonstrates the framework.

+A product may generate revenue and still be framework-silent.

+A source-bound application should show at least one of the following:

+source-line preservation
+continuity under pressure
+non-drift behavior
+non-merge boundary
+operator support
+provenance tracking
+governed AI interaction
+AI evaluation or pressure-testing return-to-source behavior

+If an application does not demonstrate the framework, it may still be useful, but it should not be treated as the primary AI Foundations application wedge.

 ## Stability